nguyentanvinhtma/device-management-redux/README.md

 So, I made this app to study "Redux, Duck Pattern and Redux Sauce"...

-Redux: is a library for manipulating global states
+* Redux: is a library for manipulating global states

-Duck Pattern: is a way to structure the files and folders "store, actions and reducers" of redux
+* Duck Pattern: is a way to structure the files and folders "store, actions and reducers" of redux

-Redux Sauce: is a library to create actions and reducers
+* Redux Sauce: is a library to create actions and reducers

-I uploaded the project on github (link on top)

 Thanks.